ehendrix23/tesla_dashcam/README.rst

     nvidia: if NVIDIA GPU is installed

-    RPi: on Raspberry Pi systems
+    rpi: on Raspberry Pi systems

 *--no-faststart*